HighteaCollaboration/hightea-client/README.md

 highteacly hist <PROCESS NAME> <PATH TO THE JSON FILE FROM THE CURRENT DIRECTORY>
 ```

+For 1D histograms, you can add the `--plot` argument to obtain a quick
+visualization of the result.

 The format is described in detail in the [documentation], and
 [examples] are provided.